PostHog/posthog.com/contents/blog/equity_explainer.md

 In the unlikely event that you are let go “with cause” (AKA gross misconduct like embezzlement or discrimination), you will forfeit your options, which we feel is only fair.

-### Merger or Acquisition:
+### What if the company gets sold?

 In the event that PostHog is sold to another company before we reach an IPO, we have preferable terms that ensure team members who contributed to growing the company to that point are rewarded for their efforts.
 If the company is acquired (first trigger) AND you are terminated as part of that acquisition (second trigger), all of your options vest immediately and your 10-year window to exercise them begins.
 This can offer some protection and certainty to employees who exercise their options following this trigger, as shares in the company during acquisition are much more tangible than options to buy shares, and are often converted into shares of the acquiring company or bought back by the acquirer for cash.

-As a fully open-source company, we try to be as transparent as possible about compensation including equity, because we firmly believe that everyone who contributes to our success should reap the benefits.
+As an open-source company, we are transparent about compensation including equity, because we believe that everyone who contributes to our success should reap the benefits.
 For more information about how PostHog thinks about equity, check out our compensation page and equity FAQ in our handbook.